marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: Intro to Programming with C++

 **Thoughts**: I started some of the lab excecises after the lecture for Intro to Programming.

+### Day 24: Feb 2, 2017 Wednesday

+**Today's Progress**: Intro to Programming with C++

+**Thoughts**: Went through the lectures, and heard repeatedly that we need to read the book!
+I finish 2 more lab assignments, one had to do with powers and the other one was a radius of a circle equation I had to turn into c++.